 However, in simple words, an electric bike is like a normal bicycle equipped with an electric motor, and other essential accessories.

 By and large, they are simply meant to assist human power and not replace it.
-In fact, they are only here to enhance our travelling experience, augment our day to day commuting and for some of us as a mood rehabilitator.
+In fact, they are only here to enhance our travelling experience, augment our day to day commuting and for some of us as mood rehabilitator.

 In this article, we have illustrated this exceptional electric revolution that is going to stay with us for a very long time.